MikhailAgudo/JS-Full-Stack-Practice/calculator/README.md

 # Calculator
-This is a small project, to make a fairly capable calculator based on (the Odin Project)[https://theodinproject.com/lessons/calculator].
+This is a small project, to make a fairly capable calculator based on [the Odin Project](https://theodinproject.com/lessons/calculator).
 The code does everything in the requirements and all the extra credits; save one.
 The project did not specify MDAS as a requirement, but this calculator will make use of it.